-Malaria & Safety – Tembe EP
+Malaria & Safety – Tembe Elephant Park

 In our opinion, parks and reserves are very safe places for visitors in South Africa, including Tembe Elephant Park.
 Occasionally thefts can occur within the park, but violent crime is virtually non-existent.